Getnetgit/Full-Stack-Fusion/README.md

 The website will have a header which contains navigation links to different part of contents which are "about me" , "Portfolio" , "Contact" and "Resume".

 ## Usage
-When portfolio is loaded developer name is presented on the header along with navigation links to "About Me" , " Portfolio" , "Contact" and "Resume".
+When portfolio is loaded using [this link](https://getnetgit.github.io/full-stack-fusion/), then developer name will be presented on the header along with navigation links to "About Me" , " Portfolio" , "Contact" and "Resume".
 When each links are clicked it leads to corosponding section.
 A recent photo of the developer will be presented on "About me " section.
 Pictures of applecations are presented at "work" section.
 When hovering on each pictures it grows by 5% and it leads to to application in new tab when clicked(Currently it only leads to pdf link).
 The site is responsive to different screen size.

 [This demo vedio](assets/videos/Demo_Video.webm) shows the web application's appearance and functionality: